guilhem13/KnowLedgeGraph2/Readme.md

-# Extract text from pdf
+# Arxiv ontology API

-It's a simple REST API which parses pdf files in order to extract text from it.
+It's a simple REST API which can :
-The text file are stocked in a database
+- return entities of an uploading pdf
+- return ontology from arxiv papers
+- manage arxiv database

 ***